FuturoDEV-Joinville-V5/m1-s8a12-react/README.md

 # m1-s8a12-react

-exemplo de alteração do código
+alteração feita diretamente no remote